Noise

 telephone: 01473 21726

-We always advise you to contact a solicitor when taking private action, you will be responsible for any costs incurred from following this course of action.
+While not strictly necessary or required to take your own action, we always advise you to contact a solicitor to seek your own legal advice before taking private action, you will be responsible for any costs incurred from following this course of action.

 What the police are able to investigate

 Unless there are issues that relate to crime and disorder the police will refer noise complaints to the council.
-The police do have powers to deal with some noise disturbances such as those resulting from large, disruptive parties.
+However, the police do have powers to deal with some noise disturbances such as those resulting from large, disruptive parties as a potential ‘breach of the peace’, likewise they should deal with noise arising from domestic violence or crime and disorder in public places.

 Noise from animals and bird scarers